 She is a prior voting member of the Army Science Board, and has briefed international audiences, testified before Congress, spoken extensively at conferences, and guest lectured at the United States Military Academy.
 She holds a B.A. with Distinction from the University of Virginia, a M.S. in Systems Analysis and Management from the George Washington University, and a Ph.D. in Cultural Anthropology from the University of Virginia, where her dissertation focused on military culture.

-Todd Duso is the Chief Operating Officer at the Bob Woodruff Foundation (BWF).
-Prior to joining BWF, he spent 7 years working in the Middle East in various executive leadership positions in the United Arab Emirates, The Kingdom of Saudi Arabia, Qatar and Kuwait.
+Prior to BWF, Todd spent seven years working in the Middle East in various executive leadership positions in the United Arab Emirates, The Kingdom of Saudi Arabia, Qatar and Kuwait.
 Todd brings over 30 years of strategic operations and organizational experience to the BWF team from both the public and private sector.
 Prior to his move to the Middle East he worked in the Pentagon with senior Army leadership.